espretto/stryng/README.md

 Stryng
 ------
-for the purpose of manipulating strings in JavaScript, the built-in functions are neither sufficient nor consistent due to the language's minimalistic nature and browser incompatibilities respectively (and yes, this will break your tongue if you read aloud).
+for the purpose of manipulating strings in JavaScript, the built-in functions are neither sufficient nor consistent due to the language's minimalistic nature and browser incompatibilities respectively.
 Stryng to the rescue!

 ### compat